 The following Q & A will help course instructors understand the new requirements for graduate credit and licensure.
-For more information, please see this informational video.

 Why is this change happening?